50 Sophisticated Baby Names for Girls – Names that Will Be Remembered…..

 In fact, we’ve gone just a few steps above classy this time.
 More and more modern parents are opting for names that have a – how can we say this nicely – decidedly upper-crust feel to them.
 If that’s you, we’ve got a great list for you to look over.
-Here are 50 posh baby names for your pink bundle of joy.
+Here are 50 Sophisticated Baby Names for Girls.

 The female version of Adrian, this is definitely a name that demands respect.